 - C. Consider alternatives to insertion of indwelling catheter when possible: - 1.
-Use of external catheter in male patient. - 2.
+Use of external catheter (available for male and female patients). - 2.
 Intermittent catheterization, bladder scanning. - 3.
 Attends which can be weighed to obtain accurate output. - D. All indwelling catheters should be assessed for medical necessity and necessity documented daily.
 Remove catheter promptly when no longer needed.
-The risk for CAUTI increases approximately 3-7% each day of catheter use. - E. Our foley catheter utilization ratio is well below the national average for an acute care unit.
+The risk for CAUTI increases approximately 3- 7% each day of catheter use. - E. Our foley catheter utilization ratio is well below the national average for an acute care unit.
+Lower utilization means lower risk of CAUTIs.